 I try not to get bogged down with overly-technical terminology and/or industry jargon about the materials I use.
 However, I am upfront about my materials and why I use them, and you can read about that here

 I respect all of my competitors, as I know first-hand how tough it is to build high-quality cables.
 That said, I still want to eat their lunch/drink their milkshake.
-You can read about that, and the cable that started all this in the next section
+You can read a little more about that in the next section

-Speaking of having a little fun, I would now like to invite you to poke around my site and enjoy my musings about TV, movies, music, and… uh… hang on, I’m know I’m forgetting something...
+Speaking of having a little fun, I invite you to continue poking around my site and enjoy my musings about TV, movies, music, and… uh… hang on, I’m know I’m forgetting something...

 Not just any cables, mind you – but well-built, hand-made, high performance cables without markup-ups that are, as my attorney would say,